Five Marital Conflicts and How To Resolve Them (Money, Parenting, Sex, Division of Labor, In- Laws): The Guide to Getting Along

 by Matthew Alexander, Ph.D., M.A.

-This book is essential reading for all couples and the professionals who serve them.
+This manual is essential reading for all couples and the professionals who serve them.
 It is currently only available through this website and at Dr. Alexander’s seminars and continuing education presentations.
+Publication date is April 3, 2019.
+Pre-orders can be taken now.

 Principle Ten: Build Your Empathy Muscle